sagefy/sagefy/worklog.md

 2014 Dec 29
 -----------

 **Weekly Goal**: Write out major user flows and priority.
 Finish first draft of learner wireframes.
 Ensure base functions work as expected in simulation.
-Outline expectations for guess and slip updates.
+Work on formula for guess and slip updates.

 TODO